awitten1/awitten1.github.io/_posts/2022-12-27-variant-indexes.md

 * 200 bytes per row => 20 rows per 4KB page
 * Foundset satisfying `condition` has already been computed and is represented by bitmap `B`<sub>`f`</sub>.
 This is an important assumption and depends on existing Value-List indexes (which themselves are indexed with B-trees).

-Note: I won't be discussing the CPU contributions to cost here.
+I won't be discussing the CPU cost in much detail here.

 ## Query Plan 1: read rows in foundset directly to calculate the aggregation.